-Fast Company Is Hiring An Editorial Assistant
+FAST COMPANY IS HIRING AN EDITORIAL ASSISTANT

 - You are a detail-oriented college graduate with one to three years of experience working for a print or online publication.

+- You have experience writing and editing for the web on tight daily deadlines.

+- You are social-media savvy, and have experience with the tools of web publishing.

-- You have experience reviewing pitches and ideas and you have a feel for Fast Company’s style, and an understanding of what makes a good story.
+- You have a feel for Fast Company’s style, and an understanding of what makes a good story.

-- You are at home on all social media, and have experience with the tools of web publishing.

-- You have some writing and editing experience and you’d like to get more.

 - You are ridiculously organized and efficient and thrive working independently.

-The editorial assistant will assist with the day-to-day operations of Leadership section of fastcompany.com, including reviewing pitches, writing, and prepping stories for publication and promotion.
+The editorial assistant will assist with the day-to-day operations of the leadership section of FastCompany.com, including editing, writing, sourcing, fact-checking, scheduling, and promoting stories.

-- Putting together daily and weekend newsletters as well as identifying and creating niche newsletter opportunities.

-- Filing a single-source story each week as well as writing weekly roundup stories.

-To apply, send a letter telling us why you’re right for the job along with your resume to hiring editor Kathleen Davis at kdavis [at] fastcompany [dot] com.
+To apply, send a letter telling us why you’re right for the job with two ideas for leadership stories and a PDF of your resume to hiring editor Kathleen Davis at kate [at] fastcompany [dot] com.
 Include “Editorial Assistant: Your Name” in the subject line.

-We are proud of the culture we have created—our team is thoughtful, hardworking, and cooperative.
-The ideal candidate for this position shares those same characteristics.